 D. Reading assignments or viewing training videos (½ hour/week).

-We also provide an initial Seven-Day Training Orientation process, in order to support Training Program participants’ readiness to begin working with clients at CCG.
-The Training Orientation is conducted in two parts, each day from 9am-5pm.
+We also provide an initial 8-Day Orientation Training process, in order to support Training Program participants’ readiness to begin working with clients at CCG.
+The Orientation Training is conducted in two parts, each day from 9am-5pm.
 Part I is on Wednesday through Friday of the first week of training.
-Part II is on Tuesday through Friday of the second week of training.
+Part II is on Monday through Friday of the second week of training.

 II.
 Direct Client Contact (6-10 hours):